A Guide to the Preakness Stakes

 Great Preakness Champions

-In 1955, Nashua lost to Swaps in the Kentucky Derby, but then won the Preakness in a time that stood as the race record for 16 years; he would go on to beat Swaps in a famous match race.
-Spectacular Bid had bad luck on and off the track that cost him a chance at the Triple Crown in the 1979 Belmont Stakes.
-But he was brilliant in the Preakness, dominating the field for a romping victory.
+In 1955, Nashua lost to Swaps in the Kentucky Derby, but went on to win the Preakness in a time that stood as a race record for 16 years; he then beat Swaps in a famous match race.
+Spectacular Bid had bad luck on and off the track that cost him a shot at the Triple Crown in the 1979 Belmont Stakes.
+But he was brilliant in the Preakness, dominating the field on his way to an easy victory.

 Recent Winners

-2016 | Exaggerator | Kent Desormeaux | In addition to Kent Desormeaux riding, the horse was trained by his brother, J. Keith Desormeaux |
+2016 Exaggerator Kent Desormeaux In addition to Kent Desormeaux riding, the horse was trained by his brother, J. Keith Desormeaux

-2017 | Cloud Computing | Javier Castellano | Won the Preakness despite only having three previous races under his belt |
+2017 Cloud Computing Javier Castellano Won the Preakness despite only having three previous races under his belt

 Preakness Traditions